top of page

 M: Well, not really - rare is the soft cheeks’ blooming tinge, tresses unconfined - never mind the zone-encircled waist

-B (piqued): You don’t say so - do such divinities truly exist?
+B (piqued): You don’t say so - do many such divinities exist? - and how tightly are they laced?

 M: You might have to wait for the Ægean wind - wooing has a minimum success rate at 42 ºC in the shade